-It was #WorldMentalHealthDay on Thursday 10th October which saw an amazing flood of social media posts and videos of people sharing their personal stories, words of encouragement, inspiration and support, and advice to those who may be struggling.
+It was #WorldMentalHealthDay on Thursday 10th October which saw an amazing flood of social media posts and videos of people sharing their personal stories of stopping drinking, words of encouragement, inspiration, and support, and advice to those who may be struggling.
 We think that every day should encourage the same openness about mental health, in the hope that the associated stigma continues to be reduced.

 I am 44 now and had been drinking red wine pretty much every evening after work, probably for the best part of 20 years, over time I had gone from drinking half a bottle, to a whole one each night and at weekends it was even more.
 I believed it helped relieve stress, anxiety and enabled me to have a good time (even when I was drinking on my own!).

 I knew I was drinking too much, I had done for years, I now consider myself to have been a functioning drinker, I have a demanding career running my own successful business with a big team of staff and I am in the office every day ensuring we remain on top of our game.
 I never had blackouts (well maybe one or two) and was rarely so drunk I would be incapacitated.
 I also never drank during the day, 7pm was wine o’clock for me and it couldn’t come round quick enough.

 Subconsciously, I used to look for signals of approval to justify my alcohol intake.
 I was always the first to ‘Like’ the alcohol memes on Facebook or share an article about why red wine has health benefits and often compared myself to what other people were drinking or how they were behaving to make myself feel OK about my own intake.

 Suffering from anxiety

 For the last five years, I have suffered from anxiety and had taken a number of different approaches to deal with it, including CBT, regular exercise and meditation, all with varying degrees of success.
 Little did I know that quitting drinking was to be the cure.